medmatix/FileUtils/README.md

 ###References & Acknowledgements
- - for a notable project with same general goal, see https://github.com/jay/CSV
+ - for a notable project with same general goal, see Jay Satiro, https://github.com/jay/CSV